Avalanche use big 2nd period, rally for 4-1 win over winless Kraken

 Grubauer made 23 saves and kept it a one-goal margin with some key stops before Rantanen scored his third of the season.

 Valeri Nichushkin scored an empty-net goal with 3:14 left.
-Nichuskhkin missed the final five postseason games of a first-round loss to Seattle for what the team called ''personal reasons.''
+Nichushkin missed the final five postseason games of the first-round loss to Seattle for what the team called ''personal reasons.''

 Kailer Yamamoto scored at 15:09 of the first period to give Seattle the lead, his first goal as the first player from Washington state to play for the Kraken.
 But the rest of Seattle's home opener was filled with missed opportunities and the Kraken remained winless through four games for the first time in their three seasons.